 - Contoso has three additional local branches across the United States.

-- The main datacenter is connected to the internet with a fiber Metro Ethernet connection (500 MBps).
+- The main datacenter is connected to the internet with a fiber optic Metro Ethernet connection (500 MBps).

 - Each branch is connected locally to the internet by using business-class connections with IPsec VPN tunnels back to the main datacenter.
 The setup allows Contoso's entire network to be permanently connected and optimizes internet connectivity.